 The differential diagnosis for preeclampsia may coincidently be a risk factor for developing preeclampsia.
 These include chronic hypertension, gestational hypertension, antiphospholipid antibody syndrome, thrombotic microangiopathies, lupus, epilepsy or seizure disorder, chronic renal disease, chronic liver disease, or other significant medical conditions (i.e., pheochromocytoma or other endocrinopathies).

 Early diagnosis, timely medical intervention, and appropriate maternal and fetal surveillance significantly improve maternal and fetal outcomes.
-As preeclampsia continues to be responsible for up to a quarter of maternal deaths in certain ethnic backgrounds (the Caribbean and Latin American population, followed by Asian and African populations), prompt care and routine monitoring decrease morbidity and mortality.
+As preeclampsia continues to be responsible for up to a quarter of maternal deaths in certain ethnic backgrounds (the Caribbean and Latin American populations, followed by Asian and African populations), prompt care and routine monitoring decrease morbidity and mortality.

 Delayed delivery of the fetus in preeclamptic patients in the late preterm period increases the risk of severe hypertension, with severe consequences such as eclampsia, HELLP syndrome, pulmonary edema, myocardial infarction, acute respiratory distress syndrome, stroke, renal and retinal injury, and fetal complications including fetal growth restrictions, placental abruption, or fetal or maternal death.

 Common complications exist with the initiation of medical management for adequate blood pressure control.
-These include tachycardia, hypotension, headaches, fetal heart tracing abnormalities using labetalol, hydralazine, or nifedipine.
-The use of magnesium sulfate for seizure prophylaxis also carries additional side effects and complication risks such as respiratory depression and cardiac arrest.
+These include tachycardia, hypotension, headaches, and fetal heart tracing abnormalities using labetalol, hydralazine, or nifedipine.
+The use of magnesium sulfate for seizure prophylaxis also carries additional side effects and complication risks, such as respiratory depression and cardiac arrest.
 Thus, frequent laboratory testing of serum magnesium levels and physical examinations every 4 to 6 hours for magnesium sulfate therapy patients is recommended.

 Deterrence and Patient Education